TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 | :-----------------------------------------------------------------: |
 |                    Building weather station done                    |

-once we had it assembled we cut the wires and tried to make it work with the Wemos device.
+Once we had it assembled we cut the wires and tried to make it work with the Wemos device.

 | ![Trying the wires of the windspeed sensor](trywires.jpg) |
 | :-------------------------------------------------------: |